-At its core, is it immoral to have an empire?
-No. There isn’t anything wrong with an empire if it brings good.
+At its core, is empire immoral?
+No. There is nothing wrong with empire if it brings good.
 Truly, the right kind of imperialism can accomplish great things!

 God has a plan to lift human life away from barbarism and savagery toward civilization and excellence.
 He has a strategy to spread just laws and right morals.
 He intends to fulfill the noble purpose of fostering the right kind of civilization for the benefit of the whole world!

-God is laying the foundation of that future empire today.
-He is preparing a people—His Church—that will be ready when the time comes that Jesus Christ is crowned King of kings and Lord of lords.
+God is laying the foundation of that future Empire today.
+He is preparing a people—His Church—who will be ready when the time comes that Jesus Christ is crowned King of kings and Lord of lords.

 Are you one whom God could use for that noble purpose?
 Would you devote your life to this greatest of all causes?